-If legalised, regulation of mitochondrial donation will span federal regulation of embryo use and state regulation of clinical assisted reproductive technologies in a novel fashion.
+If legalised, regulation of mitochondrial donation will span federal (and corresponding state) regulation of embryo use and state regulation of clinical assisted reproductive technologies in a novel fashion.
 Multiple governance bodies will be implicated in any attempt to legalise clinical use of mitochondrial donation.